steveoh/grunt-esri-slurp/README.md

 [![NPM version](https://badge.fury.io/js/grunt-esri-slurp.svg)](http://badge.fury.io/js/grunt-esri-slurp)
 # esri-slurp may the slource™ be with you!

-> download and unwind esri js api amd modules and css to create a local package for builds, testing, and continuous integration.
+> Download and unwind esri js api amd modules and css to create a local package for builds, testing, and continuous integration.
 The best way to get the slource™.

 ## Getting Started
 This plugin requires Grunt.